 The Rhythmyx and Terminal4 CMSs keep an audit trail of revisions with dates so that previous versions of pages are available to view.
 Dreamweaver has no functionality to retain or archive copies of web pages.
 Therefore if you use Dreamweaver as your web editing software you need to take action by manually saving pages to folders on the shared drive.
-This can be done by transferring the html files to a folder on a shared drive and deleting it 7 years after the last pages are transferred to it.
+This can be done by transferring the html files to a folder on SharePoint (or a network drive) and deleting it 7 years after the last pages are transferred to it.

 For Queen Mary, as for most organisations, email is the predominant form of communication.
 While many emails are not records, some are and need to be managed.
 The rapid growth of email as the default method of communication within organisations and the issues associated with this has created the need for special guidelines.
 These issues include growing email volumes, increasing email size, overuse of email, the negative impact on staff productivity, increasing risks of both inbound and outbound security threats, increased storage costs, system performance degradation, accidental disclosure of sensitive, confidential, damaging or embarrassing information and perhaps more importantly, the risk of losing important business records through the mismanagement of email.
 Moreover, emails can be requested by the public under the Freedom of Information Act.
 Staff should take note of the following advice:

 There are some best practices that should be adopted when giving titles to electronic folders and files.
 Standardising the ways in which this is done will assist retrieval and retention.
 The file directory displays file names in alphanumeric order by default.